DockYard-Academy/curriculum/README.md

 3. **Exercises**
 4. **Reading & Support**

-### Assessment & Review
-Assessment will provide the teacher an understanding of how students incorporated the learning from the previous interactive instruction, and will provide reactive lectures based on what students require more instruction in.
-Review will provide the students an opportunity to recall prior information and review any topics that require it.

 ### Grading
 Students will not receive a number or letter grade for this course.
 Due to the nature of the assignments, this course will be completion-based and rely on the intrinsic motivation of learning and self-improvement rather than carrot and stick motivation.

 For more on this see [Mark Rober's Talk](https://www.youtube.com/watch?v=9vJRopau0g0&ab_channel=TEDxTalks).

 ## Student Goals
 Students will be competent developers prepared to excel in the Elixir industry.
-They will have a solid grasp of Elixir fundamentals, Elixir project development, Phoenix project development, and OTP.
+They will have a solid grasp of Elixir fundamentals, Elixir project development, Phoenix project development, LiveView, and OTP.
 They will also have the researching and problem-solving skills necessary to expand their skill set and thrive throughout their career.
 Students will be capable of delivering high-quality, well-tested features to a production complexity codebase.